Sonia-96/MyStudyNotes/Data Visualization & Analysis/DataScience.md

 Height of KNN Tre: O(logN).
 Dimension won't affect its height!

+# 13 Decision Trees

+1. Decision Tree:

+   - internal nodes: decision nodes -- pick a feature to look at and make a decision
+   - Leaf node: prediction nodes

+   - deicison boundary: piecewise lines

+1. pros & conss
+   - Pros:
+     - Easy to understand and interpret
+     - trees can be visualized
+     - little to no data preparation required
+     - Can be leveraged for both regression and classification (bianry & multi-class) tasks
+   - Cons:
+     - prone to overfitting
+     - High variance: small variance within dataset can product a very different decision tree
+     - Costly to train: use greedy search algorithm to construct a decision tree, which is more expensive than other algorithms
+2. Measuring node quality
+   - residuals
+   - GINI index
+   - cross entropy
+3. Heuristic: in computer science, a heuristic is a problem-solving strategy or method that is not guaranteed to find the optimal solution, but is designed to find a satisfactory solution in a reasonable amount of time.
+4. Dealing with Overfitting: smoothing by averaging
+   - bootstrapping
+   - bagging
+   - random forest

 # 14 Support Vector Machines

 Support Vector Machiens (SVM) is a binary classification model.
 Its objective is to find a hyperplane to distincly classify data points.
 The principle is to maximize the distance to the closest points on each side.